Ellyzeul/C-Data-Structures/README.md

 assert(retrieved2->member == test2.member);
 ```

-An important detail: when the `Iterator` reaches the end, will return `NULL` and the memory allocated will be freed, leaving you with just a pointer and a SegFault error if try to access the iterator again.
+An important detail: when the `Iterator` reaches the end, will return `NULL` and the memory allocated will be freed, leaving you with just a pointer and a segfault error if try to access the iterator again.

 `Iterator` here is defined as a union, which may look like a bit of memory waste on a first glance but, there's a reason.
-Since there are more than one type of Node and Iterator only stores one reference, the additional memonry needed even if you are using `SimpleNode`s is worth for the access transparent interface that is provided.
+Since there are more than one type of Node and Iterator only stores one reference, the additional memonry needed even if you are using `SimpleNode` is worth for the access transparent interface that is provided.

 ### Linked lists